apache/activemq-artemis/docs/user-manual/en/web-server.md

 - `excludedCipherSuites` A comma seperated list of excluded cipher suites.
   Only applicable when using `https`.

-Each web application should be defined in an `app` element.
+Each web application should be defined in an `app` element inside an `binding` element.
 The `app` element has the following attributes:

 - `url` The context to use for the web application.
 - `war` The name of the web application archive on disk.